European Vacations: What are UNESCO World Heritage sites?

 The World Heritage Committee is a division of the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
 Formally established in the early 1970s, the committee was charged with choosing “superb natural and scenic and historic sites” that were open to the public and needed protection.

 Sometimes entire neighborhoods and cities are declared a World Heritage Site, including the stunning historic center of Florence, which UNESCO calls “the symbol of the Renaissance.”
-When you walk through Florence’s streets on our cooking vacation “Fantasy in Florence” or our walking tour “Colors and Savors in Florence,” you can admire the extraordinary architectural work and art that was built in the 15th and 16th centuries.
+When you walk through Florence’s streets on our cooking vacation Florence for the Food Lover or our Classic Tuscan Table tour, which includes 2 nights in Florence, you can admire the extraordinary architectural work and art that was built in the 15th and 16th centuries.
 Some particular sites of note are the Santa Croce Church, the Uffizi, and architectural and art wonders by the likes of Brunelleschi and Michelangelo, among others.

-Over in France, during “Chateau Cooking in Bordeaux,” explore the port town of Bordeaux, a UNESCO World Heritage site known for its classical and neoclassical buildings as well as its wine, of course.
+Over in France, during Best of Bordeaux, explore the city of Bordeaux, a UNESCO World Heritage site known for its classical and neoclassical buildings as well as its wine, of course.

-This list could go on and on.
+This list could go on and on, from Morocco to India, from Portugal to Greece.
 After all, UNESCO has designated more than 800 sites, buildings, and cities around the world as World Heritage sites, and every one of them is worth a visit.
 The only question is: which one do you want to visit first?

 By Liz Hall